lawsonlam07/Knightmare-Katharsis/README.md

 This project is made with [p5.js](https://p5js.org/), which is a JavaScript library that allows me to draw to the screen without using HTML and CSS.

-The only thing that isn't made by me are the pieces, which are by CBurnett.
+The only thing that isn't made by me are the pieces and sound effects, which are by CBurnett.